piyusheklavya777/codingAssessment/README.md

 # back-end all end points working perfectly, POSTMAN tested.
-Comments are pushed into an array.
+Comments are pushed into an array (a subdoc of an article)

 # front-end Typescript is setup with displayProducts.html file being dynamically updated.